hossamhamdy333/AI_Portfolio/llm_api_integration/README.md

 ## Why this project, and why Gemini

 Most "LLM integration" demos are a single happy-path call to an API.
 The interesting engineering problems show up around that call: what happens when it times out, what happens when the model doesn't return valid JSON, how do you know what a feature is costing you, how do you stream a response when you can't "retry" something the client has already started reading.
 This project is built around those problems specifically.
-Gemini was the pick mainly for practical reasons (free tier, no billing setup), but everything here, retries, structured output validation, tool-call routing, is provider-agnostic in shape.
+Gemini was the pick mainly for practical reasons (free tier, no billing setup), but everything here — retries, structured output validation, tool-call routing — is provider-agnostic in shape.
 Swapping in OpenAI or Anthropic would mean rewriting `client.py`, not the rest of the system.

 ## What it actually does